Gum Disease Baltimore, MD

 How can I fix bleeding gums?

 First, always seek professional help from a dentist for bleeding gums treatment.
-Never attempt to self-treat bleeding gums or use over the counter medications without the advise of a dental professional.
+Never attempt to self-treat bleeding gums or use over-the-counter medications without the advice of a dental professional.

-First, your dentist will need to determine the cause of your bleeding gums.
+First, your dentist must determine the cause of your bleeding gums.
 If your issues stem from gingivitis, the dentist will remove plaque from the exposed parts of the teeth and gums.
-He may recommend or prescribe antibacterial rinses and other aids to reduce inflammation and cure gingivitis.
+Your dentist may recommend antibacterial rinses and other aids to reduce gum inflammation and cure gingivitis.

-For periodontitis treatment, the dentist may recommend scaling and root planning.
-This is a procedure where the dentist cleans the deep pockets of the gums to remove bacteria and debris.
-Oral surgery may be necessary in severe cases.
+If you require gum disease treatment, your dentist may recommend scaling and root planning.
+Scaling and root planing are procedures where the dentist cleans the deep pockets of the gums to remove bacteria and debris.
+The dentist may also place antibacterial medicine in the gum pockets for gradual healing.
+Oral surgery may be necessary in severe cases of gum disease.

 Gum disease is the leading cause of tooth loss in adults, so seeking treatment for bleeding gums is extremely important.
-Learn more about gum disease treatments.
+We will discuss your gum disease and bleeding gums treatment options when you visit our office.
+Learn more about gum disease treatments on our website.

 Bleeding Gums FAQs